Sidney Stewart (American football)

 Sidney Stewart is an American football defensive end for the Maryland Terrapins.

-Early life and high school
+Early life

-Stewart attended high school at Concordia Preparatory located in Towson, Maryland.
+Stewart is Baltimore, Maryland.
+He grew up in Joppa, Maryland and attended high school at Concordia Preparatory located in Towson, Maryland.
 Coming out of high school, he was rated as a three-star recruit, where he committed to play college football for the Maryland Terrapins.

 College career

 Heading into the 2025 season, Stewart was named a starter for the Terrapins, as well as being named to the 2025 Preseason Freshman All-America Team.
 In week one of the 2025 season, he recorded five tackles with three being for a loss, a sack, and a safety in a win over Florida Atlantic.
 In week two, Stewart recorded three tackles with one being for a loss, and a sack in a victory versus Northern Illinois.

 Personal life

-Stewart is the son of current assistant coach and former professional basketball player Stephen Stewart, while his two uncles Larry and Lynard also played professionally.
+Stewart is the son of Lashelle Stewart, a nonprofit Leader in Baltimore and current assistant coach and former professional basketball player Stephen Stewart, while his two uncles Larry and Lynard also played professionally.